 d) Decreased Blood Pressure.
 Hypertension is a plague in modern society and high blood pressure damages arteries, capillaries and surrounding tissues throughout the body, especially as the years and decades go by.
 A Low Fat Diet has been shown to decrease blood pressure levels significantly in a number of studies and I document this in my link on How to Lower Your Blood Pressure.
 (See #2.)

 e) Diabetes Reversal and Blood Sugar Control.
-Dr. Neil Bernard, in his book Dr. Neil Bernard's Program for Reversing Diabetes, outlines how easily a Low Fat Diet can actually reverse diabetes.
-He shows how it can lower glycated hemoglobin levels and normalize blood sugar.
+Again, Dr. Neil Bernard, outline how easily a Low Fat Diet can actually reverse diabetes.
+He shows how it can lower glycated hemoglobin (A1C) levels and normalize blood sugar.
 This also helps heal and restore your arteries (and about a 100 other tissues.)
-The key here is to make sure that you eat low glycemic Low Fat foods, i.e. not cheating with sugars and a bunch of wheat, corn starch and other refined carbs.
+CAUTION: The key point here is to make sure that you eat low glycemic Low Fat foods, i.e. not cheating with sugars and a bunch of wheat, corn starch and other refined carbs.
 In my opinion, a solid amount of daily exercise and activity is also crucial to make sure you do not go insulin resistant.

 Right now low fat diets are the ugly stepchild in the health blogosphere, but the fact is that low fat diets have done very well in the research and you can check out this link for more details: The Many Benefits of a Low Fat (Ornish) Diet.
 I do tweak a Low Fat Diet, though, to include more protein for building muscle and a few other things.

 6. Pomegranate Juice.
 It is hard to believe but just a little pomegranate juice could actually clear out arterial plaque, but this is exactly what one study showed.
 The group of pateints in this study had advanced arteriosclerosis.
 However, almost anyone reading this article wondering how to clear their arteries is likely in that category or close.
 And in those with more normal narrowing of the arteries, other research showed that pomegrante likely slowed arterial plaque buildup even if it didn't actually clear it the arteries.
 Keep in mind, though, that this is just one study and the methodologies of the Plaque Regressers is much more well-developed.